 THE CHALLENGE OF MEDITATION

-Use one or another each time you sit until you feel comfortable ‘just sitting’.
+Use one or another of the following meditation themes until you feel comfortable

 - ENTER THE MEDITATION SPACE…